 I am quite aware of the risks of Lyme disease.
 I have been suffering from several for many years now.
 I got all of them in my own home and yard.
 I eventually found a perfect green method of tick control.
 For several years, I did not have to worry at home due to the chicken’s voracious tick appetites.
 But I was still reluctant to turn to chemicals.
 Now, I am no longer allowed to keep a large enough population of chickens to prevent ticks.
 I am well aware of the ever increasing risks the ticks pose.
 I am also all too aware of the effects of neuro toxicity.
 I suffer from Neurological Lyme disease, which demyelinates my nerves (takes off the covering of my nerves) and when trying to treat the infection, the spirochetes release toxins into my brain.
 I know about neurotoxins.
-Still I choose to wear light colored clothing, and remain indoors while trying to fight to once again be allowed to keep enough chickens to keep my family safe.
+Still I choose to wear light colored clothing, tall boots and do frequent tick checks while trying to fight to once again be allowed to keep enough chickens to keep my family safe.

 Now that I understand all the research I’ve collected and presented above, Despite the risks, I will not be applying any chemical repellents to my children.
 I might begin to only go outside wearing chest high gortex waders, but I will not expose my children, or the greater natural world, to these poisonous chemicals.
 The risk is too great for me.